markdias/myai-notes/README.md

 - **Switch Notes**: Click any note in the sidebar to view/edit it
 - **Delete Notes**: Click the 🗑️ button to delete the current note
 - **Import/Export All**: Use the Import/Export buttons in the sidebar to backup all notes
 - **Review Published Notes**: Click the 📰 button in the header to open the published notes drawer.
-Each entry shows a short snippet so you can quickly find the right note—click a card to load a full-viewport reader of the published Markdown, then tap ⬅️ Back to return to the editor.
+Each entry shows a short snippet so you can quickly find the right note—click a card to load a full-viewport reader of the published Markdown that temporarily hides the sidebar and editor, then tap ⬅️ Back to return to the editor.
 Press `Esc` or the ✖️ button to close the drawer.

 ### Themes